 Espoon Asunnot wanted to try out the system, which is based on continuous measurement and artificial intelligence capable of learning, to curb the increase in housing costs.
 The aim is to rationalise heat consumption and improve the apartments’ indoor air quality.

-We warmly welcome new solutions that allow us to reduce costs and simultaneously ensure good living conditions for our tenants”, says Jaakko Kammonen of Espoon Asunnot.
+We warmly welcome new solutions that allow us to reduce costs and simultaneously ensure good living conditions for our tenants”, says Jaakko Kammonen CEO of Espoon Asunnot.

 In the first phase of the adoption of Leanheat, the company was able to reduce the consumption of district heating by almost 10 per cent.
 In the second phase, the company focused its attention on peak loads, which determine the size of the basic fee for district heating.
 Artificial intelligence helped reduce the peaks by 24 per cent on average, which alone means a cost saving of approximately 12 per cent on the heating costs of Espoon Asunnot.